 Having been around this movement going on 5 years now, it is very clear that Permaculture is into the early majority stage.
 By no means would I ever consider myself an early adopter, so much so that growing anything or getting involved with natural systems could not have been further from what I thought I would be getting into as I grew older.
 As you grow older and get exposed to different things, in my case war torn countries and real world poverty, you start to see larger patterns in life, driving me towards healthy productive systems.

 In the last 5 years there have been many developments in Permaculture for me personally and a number of people.
-Everything from gaining it’s own conference, meetup groups, online design courses, and a complete explosion of online videos.
-It’s kind of incredible seeing how quickly this movement is moving, giving me the understanding that this idea is out of the early adoption phase and well on early majority adoption.
+Everything from gaining its own conference, meetup groups, online design courses, and a complete explosion of online videos.
+It is kind of incredible seeing how quickly this movement is moving, which indicates to me that it is out of the early adoption phase and well on into early majority adoption.